The Driver Era: 2018–2022: R5 to The Driver Era, X, Girlfriend and Summer Mixtape

-On March 29, 2019, The Driver Era released a new single, "Feel You Now", followed by its video a few weeks later.
+On March 29, 2019, the Driver Era released a new single, "Feel You Now", followed by its video a few weeks later.
 This came after the band teased multiple songs throughout a YouTube video titled "Haven't left the garage" including "Feel You now", "Welcome To The End Of Your Life", "San Francisco" and "Scared of Heights".
-Alongside those 4 songs was a unnamed song that is yet to be revealed.

-On April 26, 2019, The Driver Era released a new single, "Welcome to the End of your Life", followed by its video a few weeks later.
+Alongside those 4 songs was an unnamed song that is yet to be revealed.
+On April 26, 2019, the Driver Era released a new single, "Welcome to the End of your Life", followed by its video a few weeks later.
 This was a song the band had teased multiple times throughout 2019 up until the point of release, revealing how it was a song that excited them during the production.

-On June 13, 2019, The Driver Era premiered their new music video for "Low" and announced their debut studio album, titled "X".
-The album was released on June 28, 2019, including the previous singles and a handful of new songs that had previously been performed on the tour.
+On June 13, 2019, the Driver Era premiered their new music video for "Low" and announced their debut studio album, titled X. The album was released on June 28, 2019, including the previous singles and a handful of new songs that had previously been performed on the tour.

-On October 25, 2019, The Driver Era released two singles, "A Kiss" and "Forever Always".

-On April 2, 2020, The Driver Era released more two singles "OMG Plz Don’t Come Around" and "Flashdrive", from their upcoming second album, rumored to be released in the late summer, which would later be delayed primarily due to the Covid-19 pandemic putting strains on the band's 'creative juices'.

-On April 23, 2021, during a Youtube Live dedicated to MTV Friday Livestream's 1st birthday, The Driver Era announced their new single "Heaven Angel", to be released within the following four weeks.
-Weeks later, the band released "#1 Fan" and "Leave Me Feeling Confident" before finally announcing and then releasing "Girlfriend", their second studio album.
-Following by "The Girlfriend Tour" with dates in US, Asia, Australia and Europe in both 2021 and 2022.
+On October 25, 2019, the Driver Era released two singles, "A Kiss" and "Forever Always".
+On April 2, 2020, the Driver Era released the singles "OMG Plz Don’t Come Around" and "Flashdrive", from their upcoming second album, rumored to be released in the late summer, which would later be delayed primarily due to the COVID-19 pandemic putting strains on the band's "creative juices".
+On April 23, 2021, during a YouTube Live dedicated to MTV Friday Livestream's 1st birthday, the Driver Era announced their new single "Heaven Angel", to be released within the following four weeks.
+Weeks later, the band released "#1 Fan" and "Leave Me Feeling Confident" before finally announcing and then releasing Girlfriend, their second studio album.
+Following by The Girlfriend Tour with dates in US, Asia, Australia and Europe in both 2021 and 2022.

-On June 30, 2022, The Driver Era released a new single, "Keep Moving Forward" featuring Nikka Costa, and "Malibu" on July 28, 2022.
-On August 4, 2022, The Driver Era announced their third studio album, titled "Summer Mixtape", which released on September 16, 2022.
+On June 30, 2022, the Driver Era released a new single, "Keep Moving Forward" featuring Nikka Costa, and "Malibu" on July 28, 2022.
+On August 4, 2022, the Driver Era announced their third studio album, titled Summer Mixtape, which released on September 16, 2022.